 To gain Scholarship is to be recognised as one of the top 3% of students in a subject field.
 To gain an Outstanding Scholarship is to be recognised as one of the top 0.3% of students in a subject field.
 In “real numbers” in the larger subjects this is the equivalent of being in the top 300 or top 30 respectively in the country.
 A Top Scholar award is given to the best performing student in the country in the subject field each year.
 A Premier Award is granted to those who achieve results placing them in the top 10 students in the country each year.

-Similarly, in 2019 King's High School gained 52 scholarships, nine of which were Outstanding, placing us in the top two schools in the South Island.
-With three Outstanding Scholarship passes in Calculus, Chemistry and Statistics, and Scholarship passes in English and Physics, George Bates has been named as one of the 2019 Premier Award winners.
+In 2019 King's High School gained 52 scholarships, nine of which were Outstanding, placing us in the top two schools in the South Island.
+With three Outstanding Scholarship passes in Calculus, Chemistry and Statistics, and Scholarship passes in English and Physics, George Bates, Head boy at King’s in 2021 was named as one of the 2019 Premier Award winners.
 This is awarded to the top 12 students nationwide.